-|In operating lease, the lessee does not have an option to buy the asset during the lease period.||A financial lease allows the lessee to have a purchase option at less than the fair market value of the asset.|
+|In an operating lease, the lessee does not have an option to buy the asset during the lease period.||A financial lease allows the lessee to have a purchase option at less than the fair market value of the asset.|

-|Lease term extends to less than 75% of the projected useful life of the leased asset.||Lease term is generally the substantial economic life of the asset leased.|
+|The lease term extends to less than 75% of the projected useful life of the leased asset.||The lease term is generally the substantial economic life of the asset leased.|

-|Lessee pays only the monthly lease payment in operating lease.||In a financial lease, lessee bears insurance, maintenance, and taxes.|
+|The lessee pays only the monthly lease payment in an operating lease.||In a financial lease, the lessee bears the cost of insurance, maintenance, and taxes.|

-|Since operating lease is as good as renting, the lease payment is considered an expense.
-No depreciation can be claimed.||The lessee can claim interest and depreciation both as a financial lease is treated as a loan.|
+|Since an operating lease is as good as renting, the lease payment is considered an expense.
+No depreciation can be claimed.||The lessee can claim both interest and depreciation, as a financial lease is treated as a loan.|

-|In operating lease, no running or administration costs are borne by the lessee.
-For example, registration, repairs etc. since it gives only right to use the asset.||In a financial lease, running cost and administration expenses are higher and are born by the lessee.|
+|In an operating lease, no running or administration costs are borne by the lessee, including registration, repairs, etc., since this lease gives only the right to use the asset.||In a financial lease, running costs and administration expenses are higher and are born by the lessee.|

-|Normally, A Projector, Computers, Laptops, Coffee Dispensers etc||Normally, Plant and Machinery, Land, Office Building etc|
+|Projectors, Computers, Laptops, Coffee Dispensers, etc.||Plant and Machinery, Land, Office Building, etc.|

 Quiz on Difference between Operating and Financial Lease